taku0/swift3-mode/README.md

 ## Related projects

 - [Official swift-mode.el by Apple](https://github.com/apple/swift/blob/master/utils/swift-mode.el) Seems still in very early stage for now.
 We cannot contribute to it due to the license incompatibility.
+- [company-sourcekit](https://github.com/nathankot/company-sourcekit) Completion for Swift projects via SourceKit with the help of SourceKitten .

 ## License